eazita/Eazita-PHP-Script/README.md

 ```

-Sending Messages
+Send messages via Eazita API
 ------------
-1) To send messages, First create Authentication with your API key and password:
+1) To send a message, First create Authentication with your API key and password:

 ```php
 $ezsms = new Eazita("API_KEY","PASSWORD");
 ```

-2) Then use build_send() method to build multiple messages.
+2) Then use build_send() method to build your message.

 ```php
 $ezsms->build_send(['to' => "Recipient",'from' => EZSMS,'msg' => 'Test message from Eazita.']);
 ```
-You can also build multiple requests:
+You can also build multiple Messaging requests:

 ```php
 $ezsms->build_send(['to' => "Recipient_1",'from' => EZSMS,'msg' => 'Test message from Eazita.']);
 $ezsms->build_send(['to' => "Recipient_2",'from' => EZSMS,'msg' => 'Test message from Eazita.']);
 $ezsms->build_send(['to' => "Recipient_3",'from' => EZSMS,'msg' => 'Test message from Eazita.']);
 ```

 3) Then use execute_send() to execute your request:

 ```php